Personnel Bios

 Anthony Jones, MS

-Co-PI, Bridges to the Baccalaureate Research Training in the Biomedical Sciences Program
+Co-PI, Bridges to the Baccalaureate Research Training Program

 Anthony Jones, MS, is the Bridges Co-PI and Associate VP of Academic Affairs at Tallahassee Community College.
 With over 17 years of teaching experience, he has witnessed the evolution of teaching methods, including innovative approaches like “flipped classroom” and “inquiry-based” learning.
 He recognizes the increasing role of technology in education and believes in leveraging it to ensure student success.
 His division covers a diverse range of subjects, requiring adaptable instructional methods that align with the ever-changing nature of science.